lovesahaj/lovesahaj/README.md

 Compilers and GPU work in Zig, Rust, and C++.
 Currently doing an MSc in Computer Science at the University of Edinburgh.
-Previously shipped a Rust → Verilog topological-sort compiler at Infineon (24× speedup on the team's largest IP designs), and backend / data-pipeline work at Max Healthcare.
+Previously shipped a Python → Verilog compiler at Infineon, and backend / data-pipeline work at Max Healthcare.

 ## What I'm working on